 Jewelry Store Chain Economically Enables Connectivity to Retail Point-of-Sale System

-PANDORA, an international jewelry retailer, was almost delayed opening one of its unique concept stores in Lancaster, Pennsylvania, because of an ISP strike.
+PANDORA, an international jewelry retailer, was almost delayed opening one of its unique concept stores in Lancaster, Penn., because of an ISP strike.
 However, its outsourced IT expert packaged a technology solution that allowed the store to open on time.
-Combining a Cradlepoint 3G/4G/LTE wireless router, WatchGuard XTM21X Firewall and an HP Pro Curve Switch, the solution temporarily replaced the need for hardwired Internet and, long-term, provided continuous failover protection should the ISP connection get interrupted for any reason.
-The store opened on-time and was able to protect data and avoid landlord penalties that, all totaled, would have exceeded $50,000.
+Combining a Cradlepoint router, WatchGuard XTM21X Firewall, and an HP Pro Curve Switch, the solution temporarily replaced the need for hardwired Internet and, long-term, provided continuous failover protection should the ISP connection get interrupted for any reason.
+The store opened on time and was able to protect data and avoid landlord penalties that, all totaled, would have exceeded $50,000.

-PANDORA was planning to open one of its unique concept stores in Park City Center mall Lancaster, Pennsylvania, in early September.
+PANDORA was planning to open one of its unique concept stores at Park City Center mall in Lancaster, Penn., in early September.
 However, an unforeseen strike by its Internet Service Provider (ISP) threatened to delay the opening by at least three weeks and potentially cause the store to miss part of the upcoming holiday shopping season.
 Furthermore, the store faced lease-associated penalties for missing agreed upon opening deadlines.
-Without an Internet connection, its premiere store had no way to transact business via credit cards and faced losing tens of thousands of dollars in lost revenue and landlord fees.
+Without an Internet connection, its premiere store had no way to transact business via credit cards and faced losing tens of thousands of dollars in revenue and landlord fees.

-On-Time Grand Opening Garners $10,000 in Sales: PANDORA’s ISP was on strike making a hardwired Internet connection impossible.
-Because the Cradlepoint router used a 4G LTE wireless broadband connection through a USB data modem, the Park City Center store opened on time.
+PANDORA’s ISP was on strike making a hardwired Internet connection impossible.
+Because the Cradlepoint router used a 4G wireless connection, Internet access was immediate and the Park City Center store was able to open on time.

-Data Security Maintained: The 4G wireless broadband connection through the Cradlepoint CBR450 router helped ensure the Park City Center store’s data was safe.
+The 4G wireless connection through the Cradlepoint router helped ensure the Park City Center store’s data was safe.

 “The combination of Cradlepoint integrated into the WatchGuard firewall gave us failover protection to ensure business continuity and data security.
 In other words, we were able to open our doors and make sure our customer information was safe.”